digitalrebar/digitalrebar/README.md

 #### Actions:
 Currently, the classifier knows about the following actions:

-* Log

-  Emit a logging message.
+* Log: Emit a hardcoded logging message.
-* Script

-Takes a string which will be compiled against the RunContext using text/template into a shell script, which will be passed the following extra environment variables:
+* Script: Takes a string which will be compiled against the RunContext using [text/template](https://golang.org/pkg/text/template/) into a shell script, which will be passed the following extra environment variables:

-  * REBAR_ENDPOINT

-    The API endpoint that DigitalRebar lives on.
+  * REBAR_ENDPOINT: The API endpoint that DigitalRebar lives on.
-  * REBAR_KEY

-    The username:password for DigitalRebar
+  * REBAR_KEY :The username:password for DigitalRebar

-* Delay

-Takes a list of maps.
-The first element of the list should have the key Duration with an integer value that represents the number of seconds to delay before running the following actions.
-The rest of the elements of the list are Actions as described above.

-* Bind
+* Delay: Takes an integer representing the number of seconds the action should sleep for.

-Takes YAML object with the following format:
+* Bind: Takes YAML object with the following format:

       ---
       NodeID: string
       DeploymentID: string
       RoleID: string
       SaveAs: string

-Exactly 2 of the ID fields must be filled, and which two determine what action Bind will take.
+  Exactly 2 of the ID fields must be filled, and which two determine what action Bind will take:

   * NodeID and RoleID: a Role will be bound to a Node

   * DeploymentID and NodeID: a Node will be moved to the Deployment

   * RoleID and DeploymentID: a Role will be bound to the Deployment

   If SaveAs is set, the resultant new object's unique identifier (if one was created) will be saved to the referenced variable.

-* SetAttrib

-Takes a YAML object with the following format:
+* SetAttrib: Takes a YAML object with the following format:

       ---
       Attrib: string
       NodeID: string
       DeploymentID: string
       NodeRoleID: string
       DeploymentRoleID: string
       SaveAs: string
       Value: anything

   Exactly one of the Node, Deployment, NodeRole, or DeploymentRole must be populated with something that uniquely identifies the object type in question.
 The Attrib field must be the name of the attrib to set (which must be valid for the object in question), and the Value field must be the value to set it to.
 Note that setting the attrib value does not commit the object, you must use a Commit action afterwards to commit the value.

-* Commit

-Takes a YAML object with the following format:
+* Commit: Takes a YAML object with the following format:

       ---
       NodeID: string
       DeploymentID: string
       DeploymentRoleID: string
       NodeRoleID: string

   Exactly one of the fields must be filled, and that thing will be committed.

-* Retry

-Takes a YAML object with the following format:
+* Retry: Takes a YAML object with the following format:

       ---
       NodeRoleID: string

   The specified NodeRole is retried.
 The normal usage will be to get the node role uuid from the event.
 This is a string.

+* Stop: Takes a boolean argument, which is ignored.
+Stop tells the RunContext to stop processing rules after finishing with this one.
+Stop, Jump, Call, and Return are mutually exclusive -- only one of these can be present on any given Rule.

+* Jump: Takes a string argument, which must be the name of the Rule to jump to when this Rule finishes processing successfully.
+The named Rule to jump to must appear after the current Rule in the Rules list for this RuleSet.
+This removes the possibility of rule processing entering an infinite loop.

+* Call: Behaves like (and has the same restrictions as) Jump, except that the RunContext will return control to the Rule defined after this one if it encounters a Return action.

+* Return: Takes a boolean argument, which is ignored.
+Upon successful completion of the Rule actions, tells the RunContext to return to the rule after the most recent Call.
+If no Call has been made, Return functions like Stop.

+## Flow of Events through RuleSets

+Upon recieving an Event, the following steps happen:

+1. The Classifier matches the Selector against the EventSelectors of the individual Rules.
+2. A RunContext is created for each RuleSet that contains a Rule that matches the EventSelector.
+3. Each RunContext is handed a RunList of Rules in its RuleSet to start execution at.
+4. Each RunContext starts executing Rules starting at the first Rule in its RunList.
+Each RunContext performs the next steps independently.
+5. Set the current Rule to the current entry in the RunList, then advance the RunList to the next entry.
+If there is no current entry, then stop.
+6. Execute the Matchers for the current Rule in order.
+If any do not match, move to the next Rule in the RuleSet and go to step 6.
+7. Execute the Actions in order.
+If any fail, go to step 5.
+7. If any control-flow Actions (Stop, Jump, Call, or Return) were present on the Rule, honor them, otherwise continue to the next Rule in the RuleSet.
+Go to step 6.
+8. If the RunContext runs out of things to do (due to a Stop or Return action, or by running out of Rules in the RuleSet), go to step 5.